esanin1/Disaster-Response-Pipeline/README.md

 ## Run Instructions <a name="run_instructios"></a>
+Adopted from: Udacity coursework "Data Scientist".

-1. Run the following commands in the project's root directory to set up the database and model.
+Run the following commands in the project's root directory to set up the database and model.

-Run the ETL pipeline that cleans data and stores in database
+1. Run the ETL pipeline that cleans data and stores in database

 `python /data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/<DisasterResponse.db> <Messages_Categories>`

 2. Run the ML pipeline that trains classifier and saves the model

 `python models/train_classifier.py /data/<DisasterResponse.db> <Messages_Categories> models/<model.pkl>`